-- ∞Good chance to see desert elephant, black rhino, gemsbok, springbok, brown and spotted hyena
+- Good chance to see desert elephant, black rhino, gemsbok, springbok, brown hyena and spotted hyena

-Damaraland Camp is situated on the north face of the Huab River Valley in central Damaraland, within the 352,200-hectare (870,274-acre) Torra Conservancy.
+Damaraland Camp is situated on the north face of the Huab River valley in central Damaraland, within Namibia's 352,200-hectare (870,274-acre) Torra Conservancy.

-Damaraland Camp is an eco-friendly, luxurious and intimate desert camp.
+Damaraland Camp is a luxurious and intimate eco-friendly desert camp.
 There are only 10 elevated, thatched units which can accommodate 20 guests and two children plus guide/pilot/tour leaders sharing, subject to concession numbers.
 Seven units have twin beds, two units have king-size beds and one unit is ideal for families with two en-suite bedrooms.
-The units are mosquito proof with meshed windows and doors and provide wonderful views of the distant mountains from the privacy of your shaded veranda.
-Each unit has a ceiling fan and extra blankets and hot water bottles are provided in the chilly winter months.
+The units are mosquito-proof with meshed windows and doors.
+Each offers wonderful views of the distant mountains from the privacy of a shaded veranda.
+Each unit has a ceiling fan, and extra blankets and hot-water bottles are provided in the chilly winter months.

 Well-equipped Main Camp

 There's a large open-plan living area complete with dining area and bar with a pool alongside.
 An open fireplace makes for sociable evenings beneath the starry skies.
-Besides a small curio stall, there's a well-equipped library and a traditional boma.
+In addition to a small curio stall, there's a well-equipped library and a traditional boma.
 Heaters and blankets are provided to keep you warm on wintry nights.

-A fascinating aspect of this area is that there are no fences – and local herdsmen with their livestock live side by side with the wildlife.
+A fascinating aspect of this area is that there are no fences – local herdsmen and their livestock live alongside the wildlife.

 - Guided nature and scorpion walks (seasonal and subject to availability of qualified walking guide)

-- Private activities by request if available (may involve an extra cost)
+- Private activities on request if available (may involve an extra cost)

 - Full-day excursions with picnic lunch to search for elusive desert rhino (no guarantee)